disel-espol/KV-replay/scripts/README.md

 ```
 ./subTracingScript.sh traceExample.dat 4 sha
 ```
 Would generate 4 traces using sha.
-And it will print the name of the output subtraces and the corresponding records of each of them.
+And it will print the name of the output subtraces ,the corresponding records of each of them, and also the amount of objects that references each trace.

 ```
- the subtrace : traceExample.dat-subtrace-1-of-4-method-sha has 266 records
+ the subtrace : traceExample.dat-subtrace-1-of-4-method-sha has 266 records , for 201 objects
- the subtrace : traceExample.dat-subtrace-2-of-4-method-sha has 265 records
+ the subtrace : traceExample.dat-subtrace-2-of-4-method-sha has 265 records , for 199 objects
- the subtrace : traceExample.dat-subtrace-3-of-4-method-sha has 255 records
+ the subtrace : traceExample.dat-subtrace-3-of-4-method-sha has 255 records , for 174 objects
- the subtrace : traceExample.dat-subtrace-4-of-4-method-sha has 214 records
+ the subtrace : traceExample.dat-subtrace-4-of-4-method-sha has 214 records , for 178 objects
 ```

 ## Intensifying Scaling